Post-Capitalist-Labs/post-capitalist-cryptoeconomics/Chapter_6/chapter_6.md

-# Post-Capitalist Critique of Liquid Democracy and Quadratic Voting
+# Chapter 6: Post-Capitalist Critique of Liquid Democracy and Quadratic Voting

 In the realm of decentralized governance, Liquid Democracy and Quadratic Voting have emerged as innovative approaches, yet a post-capitalist perspective advocating for direct democracy raises critical questions about these systems.